RobSero/SEI-Game-Project/README.md

 Stage 5 - Scaling and Refactoring

-Each element worked independently and then overlaying them they all worked together in the test environment so now it was the case to increase the size of the map to the actual size I wanted and design an interesting layout.
+Each element worked well independently and then overlaying them, they all worked together in the test environment so now it was the case to increase the size of the map to the actual size I wanted and design an interesting layout.

 ![Getting Started](./assets/readME_20x20.png)

-The layout I designed myself to give a bit of a mix of long narrow channels and open areas to navigate to make a bit more dynamic gameplay as I thought the classic pacman map is a bit bland.
+The layout I designed myself to give a bit of a mix of long narrow channels and open areas to navigate around to make a bit more dynamic gameplay as I thought the classic pacman map is a bit bland.

 Scaling was a bit of a problem as it identified areas where I had hardcoded some values and this messed up most of the logic as the grid was no longer 10x10 meaning the div positions were all a bit different.
 An example would be that to move up in the test rig, pacman’s div number would need to be -10 to go up.
 With a 20x20 grid, it now needs to be -20 to go up one square.